National Union Government (1916)

-The National Union Government was a form of national government that governed the Grand Duchy of Luxembourg between 24 February 1916 and 19 June 1917, at the height of the First World War.
+The National Union Government was a form of national government headed by Victor Thorn that governed the Grand Duchy of Luxembourg between 24 February 1916 and 19 June 1917, at the height of the First World War.
 At the time, Luxembourg was occupied by the German Empire, but the occupying Germans had promised not to interfere in the country's political machinations, provided that the Luxembourgish government did not aid Germany's enemies.
 Nonetheless, political life was dominated by the crisis that had enveloped Europe.

 Background

 The predicament was exacerbated by the death of Paul Eyschen on 11 October 1915.
-Eyschen, who had been Prime Minister for twenty-seven years, was unrivalled in popularity, and his death plunged Luxembourg deeper into crisis.
+Eyschen, who had been prime minister for twenty-seven years, was unrivalled in popularity, and his death plunged Luxembourg deeper into crisis.
 Eyschen was replaced by Mathias Mongenast, but Mongenast lasted only 25 days before becoming embroiled in a dispute over education and resigning.
 His next replacement was Hubert Loutsch, who headed up a minority government consisting solely of Catholic conservatives.
 Grand Duchess Marie-Adélaïde hoped that a successful government would easily win the backing of the electorate, but was mistaken; the government failed to win a majority the following month, coming up short with 25 of 52 seats, and would succumb to a vote of no confidence on 11 January 1916 after two months in office.